Sammii-HK/SEI-Project-2-NASA/README.md

 When the application loads, you enter a launchpad home page where the user can select to either enter the Mars Rover section or Astronomy Picture of the Day.

-The Mars Rover index page is (something) by date, and displays all of the images available from that search.
+The Mars Rover index page uses a request to the API which is categorised by date, and displays all of the images available from that search.

 <img width="1680" alt="Screenshot 2019-07-03 at 23 40 24" src="https://user-images.githubusercontent.com/40900195/60629116-6131b100-9dec-11e9-903c-51e645896f8f.png">